 Lobster season closes April 1, 2017 and opens August 6, 2017.
 The recreational sport season is July 26 and 27 of 2017.
 Florida lobstering is easier in the sport season and early in the regular season.
 It gets harder to find lobster as the season progresses.

-Known places to catch Florida lobster
+Known places to go lobstering in the Florida Keys

 The three areas I covered for spearfishing also apply to lobstering.
 A common way to find lobster spots that aren’t heavily exploited is to tow a snorkeler behind a boat.
 This requires at least three people.
 One to handle the wheel, the spotter who is being towed, and one in the stern to constantly keep an eye on the spotter, and make sure the line doesn’t get tangled in the prop.
 He will yell when the spotter signals he’s found something and make sure the spotter isn’t getting in trouble.